-- Change in lifestyle remains the first line of therapy in treating PCOS.
+Change in lifestyle remains the first line of therapy in treating PCOS.
 A sedentary lifestyle worsens the symptoms and an active lifestyle improves them.

 2) Having right amounts of omega-3 fatty acids containing foods:

-- Omega fatty acids are the polyunsaturated fatty acids (PUFA).
+Omega fatty acids are the polyunsaturated fatty acids (PUFA).

-- Man evolved on a diet that had a ratio of omega 6 to omega 3 fatty acids (ω6: ω 3) of approximately 1.
+Man evolved on a diet that had a ratio of omega 6 to omega 3 fatty acids (ω6: ω 3) of approximately 1.
 But in present times the ratio has reached to 25:1 with obvious consequences of higher metabolic diseases.

-- The trials also reported that although omega-3 fatty acids did not reduce weight, there was a significant reduction in waist circumference.
+The trials also reported that although omega-3 fatty acids did not reduce weight, there was a significant reduction in waist circumference.

-- Another trial conducted on 78 overweight and obese women with PCOS reported that omega-3 fatty acids can reduce the free testosterone levels and also regulate the irregular menstrual cycles.
+Even in overweight and obese women with PCOD, omega-3 fatty acids were found to reduce the free testosterone levels and also regulate the irregular menstrual cycles.